Jamdani: a living tradition

 Foreword by Saif Osmani, Curator

-‘Jamdani’ means flowered motif in Persian, although the roots of this textiles are much earlier in South Asia where records have shown that as early as 300AD flowered motifs on fine cotton have been depicted on carved depictions of Hindu gods and deities inside temples, inside the Moghul courts of the 1600s and used on garments for the English (1600-1900) who had started to bring Jamdani to England.
+‘Jamdani’ means flowered motif in Persian, although the roots of this textile are much earlier in South Asia where records have shown that as early as 300AD flowered motifs on fine cotton have been depicted on carved depictions of Hindu gods and deities inside temples.
+They have been found inside the Moghul courts of the 1600s and used on garments for the English (1600-1900) who had started to bring Jamdani to England.
 Today flowered motifs are still woven onto fine cotton (muslin) saris and worn on special occasions.

 I would like to thank the participants who took part in this online exhibition during what has been unprecedented year and a half that has made us examine what we value in our lives.
 The 11 participants are: Farhana Akhter, Shaju Bibi, Shahnaz Begum, Mohammed Imran, Alea Ismail, Shara Ismail, Shafla Jalil, Sweta Mukherjee, Nasreen Rahman, Sba Shaikh and Rezia Wahid.